celsomsilva/forecastathon/README.md

 * Final specification will be documented after the season

-### BTCVOL – Short-Term Implied Volatility Contracts
+### BTCVOL – Short-Term Implied Bitcoin Volatility Contracts

-In addition to macroeconomic indicators, the strategy was extended to short-dated BTC volatility contracts (weekly expiries).
+In addition to macroeconomic indicators, the strategy was extended to short-dated Bitcoin volatility contracts (weekly expiries).

 These instruments require a fundamentally different treatment:
 - No macro releases